 Set to Enable to show the Default SID message in the SID window when there is no incoming source ID.
 The SID window must also be turned On to display the default SID message.
-See section 7.7.5 for information on turning the SID window On.
+See section 7.7.4 for information on turning the SID window On.

 7.5.10.
-Setting the Message to be Displayed When there is No Incoming SID
+Setting the Message to be Displayed When There is No Incoming SID

-V deo/SID
+\ Video/SID

 Default SID msg

-• No SID
+No SID

 This control sets the message that will be displayed in the SID window when there is no incoming source ID on the VITC.
 The text of the message can be changed.
 See section 7.2 for information on changing text fields.
+This control is available only on the -A and -B versions, and on -HD versions when the +SID option is fitted.